|by Derek Bruff

 The national PFF program has summarized the experiences of institutions in creating local PFF programs in two manuals.

-- Preparing Future Faculty in the Humanities and Social Sciences The entire manual and an executive summary are available online as PDFs.
-The manual is also available at the Center for Teaching library in Calhoun Hall 116.
+- Preparing Future Faculty in the Humanities and Social Sciences.
+The entire manual and an executive summary are available online as PDFs.
+The manual is also available at the Center for Teaching library.
 See its ACORN record for call number and availability.

 See also “Preparing Future Faculty: Changing the Culture of Doctoral Education” by Anne S. Pruitt-Logan and Jerry G. Gaff in Paths to the Professoriate: Strategies for Enriching the Preparation of Future Faculty for more details.